Albert0i/mern_stack_course_part_1/fronttest/ABC.md

 . . .
 ```

-The return data is an object
+The return data is an object.

 components/Data.js
 ```javascript